 First-Timers Guide to Sonoma Wine Country

-So it's your first time visiting Sonoma County Wine Country in Northern California, and you might be (understandably) a bit overwhelmed with all of the different options on what to do during your visit.
+So it's your first time visiting Sonoma County Wine Country in Northern California, and you might be a bit overwhelmed, and understandably, with all of the different options on what to do during your visit.

 With hundreds of wineries, restaurants, hotels, B&Bs, inns, and a million acres of gorgeous landscape to explore, it can be tough to know where to begin.